Suped

 How to avoid inherited logo surprises

 The main risk with parent-domain BIMI is not cost.
 It is unintended display.
 If the parent record is inherited, a child domain can start showing the parent logo once it meets the same authentication and provider requirements.
-That is fine for normal brand mail, but not always fine for test domains, partner streams, or internal-only mail.
+That is suitable for normal brand mail, but not always for test domains, partner streams, or internal-only mail.

-Before publishing a parent BIMI record, map every sub-domain that appears in the visible From address.
+Before publishing a parent BIMI record, map every subdomain that appears in the visible From address.
 Decide which ones should display the brand logo, which ones need their own logo, and which ones should not display a BIMI logo.
 If a child domain must behave differently, publish a child record or remove that sending pattern from branded mail.

 Good parent setup